Ignatower/DjangoRestApi/README.md

 $ r = requests.get(url+YOUR_QUERY)
 $ r.text

-YOUR_QUERY can be: 'total', 'average'
+YOUR_QUERY can be: 'total/', 'average/'

 you have to post movies.csv file in order to make that queries
 ```